What’s the Difference between Teaching & Assessing?

 There are lots of different types of learners, so as a teacher you may find yourself adapting your programme to suit the needs of your pupils.
 You may also be required to work and help advise learners, usually in a less formal setting.
 In general, teachers need to have a thorough understanding of the topic they are delivering.
 Obviously it is vital that they can pass this knowledge onto the learners.

 Communication skills are important, but not just in the form of verbal communication.
 Sometimes you may need to show learners something or give an example of how a problem should be solved.
 Always be prepared to explain topics in more than one way.
 This is where lesson planning really helps!

-The main difference between assessing and teaching is that Assessors don’t pass knowledge and skills onto their learners.
-Assessments are more of a ‘seal of approval’.
+Assessing in any form is more of a ‘seal of approval’.
 This confirms that the candidate has met the required standards in order to pass their qualification.
 Previously, assessments were solely carried out in the form of exams.
 However, this is not the case nowadays, particularly for apprentices who are learning on the job.
 There are lots of different methods of assessment which can be used to determine how a learner is progressing through their course.

 Another difference is that if you become an Assessor you will not only be required to have a thorough understanding of the subject you are teaching, but also the formal standards.
 These have to be met by the candidate before you can sign off their qualification.
 The standards are often set out by the awarding body so it is important that you take the time to create a suitable assessment plan which covers everything they outline.